Marcus Rashford: Erik ten Hag hails Man Utd winger | Goal streak continues against Barcelona and Leicester

 Rashford's staggering numbers over the past two months have helped him secure a regular starting berth in Ten Hag's side - racking up 1,276 minutes across all competitions.

-However, Rashford still outguns all rivals when factoring per-90 returns with 1.13 goals - ahead of Haaland (0.79), while only two Premier League players have averaged more accurate attempts per game.
+However, Rashford still outguns all rivals when factoring per-90 returns with 1.13 goals - ahead of Iheanacho (0.78) and Haaland (0.73), while only two Premier League players have averaged more accurate attempts per game.

 Rashford has more than doubled his finishing ability since the World Cup, while the frequency of his fast breaks is up 50 per cent, and his shots on target, dribbles and clear-cut chances created for team-mates are all up around 25 per cent.